Weighted propositional configuration logics: A specification language for architectures with quantitative features: Introduction

-In this paper we introduce and investigate a weighted \emph{PCL} over a commutative semiring $(K, \oplus, \otimes, 1, 0)$.
-Our work is motivated as follows. \emph{PCL} and its first- and second-order extensions of \cite{Ma:Co} describe qualitative features of architectures and architecture styles.
-The weighted \emph{PCL} describes quantitative features of architectures, and the weighted first-order configuration logic describes quantitative features of architecture styles.
-For instance, the costs of the interactions among the components of an architecture, the time needed, the probability of the implementation of a concrete interaction, etc. Our weighted \emph{PCL} consists of the \emph{PCL} of \cite{Ma:Co} which is interpreted in the same way, and a copy of it which is interpreted quantitatively.
-This formulation has the advantage that practitioners can use the \emph{PCL} exactly as they are used to, and the copy of it for the quantitative interpretation.
-The semantics of weighted \emph{PCL} formulas are polynomials with values in the semiring $K$.
-The semantics of the unweighted \emph{PCL} formulas take only the values $1$ and $0$ corresponding to $true$ and $false$, respectively.
-Weighted logics have been considered so far in other set-ups.
-More precisely, the weighted \emph{MSO} logic over words, trees, pictures, nested words, timed words, and graphs (cf. \cite{Dr:Han}), the weighted \emph{FO} logic \cite{Ma:Ph,Ma:We,Ma:Se}, the weighted \emph{LTL} (cf. for instance \cite{Dr:Wl} and the references in that paper), the weighted \emph{LDL} \cite{Dr:Wl}, as well as the weighted \emph{MSO} logic and \emph{LDL} over infinite alphabets \cite{Pi:We}, and the weighted $\mu$-calculus and CTL \cite{Ll:Qu}.
+In this paper we extend the work of \cite{Ma:Co} in a quantitative setup, and specifically we introduce and investigate a weighted PCL (wPCL for short) over a commutative semiring $(K, \oplus, \otimes, 0, 1)$.
+Our work is motivated as follows.
+Propositional configuration logic of \cite{Ma:Co} describes in a strict mathematical way qualitative features of architectures.
+Nevertheless, in several practical applications also quantitative characteristics of architectures are required: the costs of the interactions among the components of an architecture, the time needed, the probability of the implementation of a concrete interaction, etc. For instance, the development of IoT and cloud applications based on the well-known Publish/Subscribe architecture \cite{Pa:Pu,Ol:AP,Ya:Pr} requires quantitative characteristics of the architecture.
+Therefore, a specification language for the study of weighted architectures is needed and our wPCL is intended to play this role. wPCL consists of the PCL of \cite{Ma:Co} which is interpreted in the same way, and a copy of it which is interpreted quantitatively.
+This formulation has the advantage that practitioners can use the PCL exactly as they are used to, and the copy of it for the quantitative interpretation.
+The semantics of wPCL formulas are polynomials with values in the semiring $K$.
+The semantics of the unweighted PCL formulas take only the values $1$ and $0$ corresponding to $\mathrm{true}$ and $\mathrm{false}$, respectively.
+Weighted logics have been considered so far in other set-ups (cf. for instance \cite{Dr:Han}).